leftCoast/LC_extSerial/README.md

 }

-// We'll do a simple "echo what was typed" exa.mple here. void loop(void) {
+// We'll do a simple "Echo what was typed" example here. void loop(void) {

 	char	aChar;